Acid Reflux vs. GERD

 PPIs and Serious Side Effects

 PPIs are powerful acid reducers, and overall most people don’t have problems when taking them.
 But they can cause serious side effects in some people, especially if they take them long-term.
-It’s important not to take them for more than 14 days unless your doctor tells you to.
+Over the counter PPIs are recommended only for 14 day cycles but prescriptions can be up to 8 weeks.

 “Both H2 blockers and proton pump inhibitors are generally well-tolerated classes of medicine.
 While the potential for uncommon, adverse effects is always there, generally these medicines are well-tolerated and their use is not limited by any adverse effects,” Alexander said.